barbecue accessories

 Rice is intimately linked to the cuisine of the American South, especially barbecue, because it was cultivated extensively by slaves in the coastal areas of South Carolina and Georgia, where low and slow smoke roasting was also perfected by slaves.

-According to the USA Rice Federation, there are 120,000 different varieties of rice, but the most common cooking rices in the US are white rice, brown rice, wild rice, and arborio rice, all described below.
+According to the USA Rice Federation, there are 120,000 different varieties of genus Oryza, but the most common cooking rices in the US are white rice, brown rice, arborio rice, and wild rice, all described below.
 There are many others available.
-I'm a big fan of forbidden black rice, red rice, and jasmine rice.
+I’m a big fan of forbidden black rice, red rice, and jasmine rice.

 Commercially, rice can be made into a syrup, a milk substitute, noodles, fermented into wine, beer, vodka, vinegar, and biofuel, and the bran can be used to make vegetable oil.
 It can also be popped to make rice cakes, the puffed rice breakfast cereal Rice Krispies, and let's not forget Rice Krispie bars.